 Common Names: Cape aloe, Aloe curacao, Barbadoes aloe, Venezuela aloe, Indian alces, Ghirita, Lu hui, Star Cactus

 Aloe vera medicine plant is an evergreen succulent with almost no to a little stem.
 Originating from the Arabian Peninsula, this plant grows worldwide in tropical climates.
 The plant is famous among modern gardeners as it can grow indoors as well as outdoors successfully.
 Many industries have been using the plant in their products, such as beverages, lotions, ointments, to name a few.

 Note: Aloe latex can lead to cramps, diarrhea, and other serious problems.

 Common Names: Caltha, Ganda, Gols bloom, Garden Marigold, Gold bloom, Holligold, Marybud

-Calendula is an ornamental flowering plant that grows worldwide but is native to the Mediterranean region.
-Not just they add an attractive and lively decoration to your garden, it also poses multiple health benefits on usage by humans.
+Calendula are medicinal flower plants that grow worldwide but are native to the Mediterranean region.
+Not just they add an attractive and lively decoration to your garden, but it also poses multiple health benefits on usage by humans.
 The chemicals present in calendula can help new tissues to grow more quickly over deep cuts and other wounds.

 - Reduces pain and swelling